-C. SHORT CITATION (Ordinary Election)
+SECTION 3: SHORT CITATION |Ordinary Election

 Please provide a statement on the candidate's qualifications for election, written in a way that can be understood by non-specialists in the field and that is suitable for public release.
 The short citation should clearly illustrate why the candidate is eminent in their field, their key discoveries and achievements, and how they have advanced the field.
-(Word limit: 100)
+(Up to 100 words)

-D. SUGGESTED SECTIONAL COMMITTEE (AND DISCIPLINE AREAS)
+SECTION 4: SUGGESTED SECTIONAL COMMITTEE and DISCIPLINE AREAS

 Please suggest the primary Sectional Committee that will consider your candidate and up to two discipline descriptors/discipline areas.
-The list of Sectional Committees and the discipline areas (under each Sectional Committee) is provided at the end of this document (Attachment 1) to assist proposers identify the most appropriate committee to evaluate their candidate.
+The list of Sectional Committees and the discipline descriptors/areas (at Attachment 1) are provided to assist proposers identify the most appropriate committee to evaluate their candidate.
 This will also assist The Secretaries to identify further committee members that cover the expertise of the candidates (where this is possible).
-Candidate placements will be reviewed and approved by The Secretaries, prior to the Sectional Committee evaluations, and candidates will be moved into a different committee by The Secretaries, should this be necessary.

-- A. For candidates that cross A-Side and B-Side, or otherwise meet the 'definition' for Interdisciplinary, select 'SC13: Interdisciplinary'. - B. If your candidates does not meet the 'definition' for Interdisciplinary (SC13) but crosses two Sectional Committees within A-Side (Physical Sciences) or B-Side (Biological Sciences), select a 'primary' Sectional Committee and then select the Sectional Committee with which they 'overlap'.
+- For candidates that cross A-Side and B-Side, or otherwise meet the Academy's definition for Interdisciplinary, select 'SC13: Interdisciplinary'. - If your candidate does not meet the definition for Interdisciplinary (SC13) but crosses two Sectional Committees within A-Side (Physical Sciences) or B-Side (Biological Sciences), select a 'primary' Sectional Committee and then select the Sectional Committee with which they 'overlap'.
+(See page 16 for further guidance on Interdisciplinary).

-All candidate placements will be reviewed and approved by the Secretaries, prior to the Sectional Committee evaluations.
-Candidates will be moved into a different committee by the Secretaries, should this be necessary.
+All candidate placements will be reviewed and approved by The Secretaries, prior to the Sectional Committee evaluations.
+Candidates will be moved into a different committee by The Secretaries, should this be necessary.

-E. SIGNATURES OF PROPOSER, SECONDER AND SUPPORTERS
+SECTION 5: SIGNATURES OF PROPOSER, SECONDER AND SUPPORTERS

 The signatures (or written declaration of support) of at least four Fellows, including the proposer and seconder, are necessary to render the nomination valid.

-Proposers may upload, on behalf of the seconder and supporters, either an electronic signature, a document with a signature confirming support, or an email confirming support for the candidate (sent from the seconder or supporter to the proposer).
+Proposers may upload, on behalf of the seconder and supporters, either a document with a signature confirming support, or an email confirming support for the candidate (sent from the seconder or supporter to the proposer).
+Format required is PDF.

-Proposers of candidates for Ordinary Election are required to submit a signed Proposer Declaration form - 2024 Round and upload it into the proposer upload at Section E. (This form replaces the proposer signature - for proposers of candidates for Ordinary Election - and is available within the nomination system at Section E).
+Proposers of candidates for all types of election (Ordinary, Special and Corresponding Membership) are required to submit a signed Proposer Declaration form - 2026 Round and upload it into the proposer upload at Section 5.
+(Note that this form replaces the proposer signature).

-F. EXTENDED CITATION (Ordinary Election)
+SECTION 6: EXTENDED CITATION (Ordinary Election) 1

 The Academy is committed to celebrating and supporting diversity within the Fellowship.
-Achievement will be judged relative to opportunity, taking into-account any breaks in, or late commencement of, career.
-Gender balance and diversity issues within the Fellowship will also be taken into-account.
+Achievement will be judged relative to opportunity, taking into account any breaks in, or late commencement of, career.
+Gender balance and diversity issues within the Fellowship will also be taken into account.

-For the 2024 Round, more flexibility in the weightings of the criteria for election (below) have been adopted for Sectional Committees and Council to better assess contributions of candidates who may not have had a full-time research career path or opportunities to undertake leadership roles.
+Since the 2024 Round, more flexibility in the weightings of the criteria for election (below) have been adopted for Sectional Committees and Council to better assess contributions of candidates who may not have had a full-time research career path or opportunities to undertake leadership roles.

 Proposers are not to choose weightings.
 This information is provided for reference only.
 The flexibility is for Sectional Committees to adjust the weightings as they see fit given the circumstances as described in the nomination.
-Normally the weighting used would be: 60:20:20, and any changes used by a committee need to be commented on in the Chair's report to Council.
+Normally the weighting used would be: 60:20:20, and any adjustments made by a committee need to be commented on in the Chair's report to Council.